Working with Holdings Records

 - Open the Templates area.

-- Select an alternative (non-default) holdings template from the list of MARC21 Holdings templates and select New.
+- Select an alternative (non-default) holdings template from the list of MARC21 Holdings templates.

 Alternative Holdings Template SelectionThe MD Editor opens in split pane mode with the alternative holdings template open in the right area.

 - Enter your holdings data.
-See MD Editor Menu and Toolbar Options for additional information regarding working with the MD Editor and, in particular, the descriptions for the options under the Tools > MARC21 Holdings menu related to holdings records.
+See MD Editor Menu and Toolbar Options for additional information regarding working with the MD Editor and, in particular, the descriptions for the options related to holdings records.